ubiq/rpc-proxy/README.md

 ## Deployment

 You can run the program with the "port" and "url" sent as command line arguments.
-If not set by default rpc-proxy will be running on port 8545 and it will be redirecting the request to http://localhost:8080.
+If not set by default rpc-proxy will be running on port 8888 and it will be redirecting the request to http://localhost:8588.

-Make sure you run your program at 8545 port or specify port while running the program.

 Run Commands: